SteamDeckHomebrew/decky-loader/README.md

 ### 👋 Uninstallation

-We're sorry to see you go!
+We are sorry to see you go!
 If you are considering uninstalling because you are having issues, please consider [opening an issue](https://github.com/SteamDeckHomebrew/decky-loader/issues) or [joining our Discord](https://discord.gg/ZU74G2NJzk) so we can help you and other users.

 1. Press the <img src="./docs/images/light/steam.svg#gh-dark-mode-only" height=16><img src="./docs/images/dark/steam.svg#gh-light-mode-only" height=16> button and open the Power menu.
 1. Select "Switch to Desktop".